 During a neurological test, your physician evaluates your speech, balance, and other neurological functions.
 In some cases, imaging tests like an MRI can review brain disorders that may be causing your tremors.

 An electromyogram is another type of test that measures involuntary movements in your muscles and how your muscles respond to stimulation of your nerves.

 For most tremor types, there’s no cure.
 The team at South Valley Neurology works closely with you to control your tremors and improve your quality of life.

 You may be a candidate for medications, including prescription Botox®, that can temporarily relax your muscles and ease the severity of your tremors.

 For severe tremors that aren’t treatable with medications, deep brain stimulation surgery may be necessary.
 This procedure involves implanting a device into your body that delivers electrical signals to the areas of your brain responsible for muscle movements.

 The South Valley Neurology team continues to monitor your condition and may recommend therapy to improve your speech, movements, and strength.

-If you have concerns about tremors and need a diagnostic evaluation, call South Valley Neurology or request an appointment online today.
+If you have concerns about tremors and need a diagnostic evaluation, call South Valley Neurology to request an appointment today.